-The Foundation (May 1989 – December 1989)

 -The Decline of Boize and Changing Name to “Emissary” (May 1993 – June 1993)

-Determined to continue as “Boize”, Steph and Bob recruited André Chan, who was at the time also playing drums in Cinema V, the same band that had won the “Homegrown Music Search” contest in 1989.
-This trio had a few rehearsals but the vibe wasn’t there and André soon left.
+Determined to continue as “Boize”, Fania and Kourie recruited drummer André Chan, who was at the time also playing in Cinema V, the same band that had won the “Homegrown Music Search” contest in 1989 and was managed by David Byrne.
+This trio had a few rehearsals but the vibe wasn’t there and Chan soon left.
 He later went on to play in Défense D’afficher and Likwid (featuring the majority of his band mates from Cinema V).
-After auditioning a few more drummers, Steph asked Joe Morrone to come jam with them again.
-Joe wound up sticking around as a sort of permanent but unofficial drummer, as he preferred to never commit himself to a band.
+After auditioning a few more drummers, Fania asked Joe Morrone to come jam with them again.
+Morrone wound up sticking around as a sort of permanent but unofficial drummer, as he preferred to never commit himself to a band.

-In early June, Steph, Bob and Joe recruited Xavier Briand (aka Rjeen, an Elvis Presley-style vocalist).
-Xavier had just finished a successful run as the vocalist of Sarok Saroya, a local band who had played many of the same venues that Boize had performed at.
-With Xavier’s wide vocal range, the material written earlier that year was slowly revamped into blues-rock/Black Sabbath oriented songs, more fitting of the mid-90’s.
-Before June was over, the new line-up decided to abandon the “Boize” moniker, now that their sound had changed so drastically.
-But it wasn’t until July 2nd that they settled on a new name; “Emissary“, needing one to perform their first concert.
+With Briand’s wide vocal range, the material written earlier that year was slowly revamped into blues-rock/Black Sabbath oriented songs, more fitting of the mid-90’s.
+Before June was over, the new line-up decided to abandon the “Boize” moniker, since their sound had changed so drastically.
+But it wasn’t until July 2nd that they settled on a new name, “Emissary“, needing one to perform their first concert.
 The final traces of Boize material ended up on Emissary’s first demo entitled “Reach In“, which was recorded in late August of 1993.
 Emissary would remain active until February of 1996, at which time they changed name to “Breaking Violet“, during the recording of their full-length album.
 Breaking Violet continued on until the early months of 1999.